amanrai31/React2/README3.md

 setX(5)
 ```

 - The x state changed from 0 to 5, but the number 0 itself did not change.
 It’s not possible to make any changes to the built-in primitive values like numbers, strings, and booleans in JS because they are immutable(read-only).
-But object are mutable that is why we should not directly mutate them (We should treat them as READ-ONLY(IMMUTABLE)).
+But object are mutable that is why we should not directly mutate them.

-**NOTE :** We should treat any JS object `that you put into state` as `read-only`.
+**NOTE :** We should treat any JS object `that you put into state` as `read-only`(IMMUTABLE).

 ```js
 Red dot move with pointer/cursor